Isuri-myDevHub/OnlineLearningPlatform/README.md

 # CodeMaster Online Learning Platform

 This is an online learning platform where students can enroll in courses and admins can manage courses and users.
+All the details are included in the Architecture and Design document.

 ### Version
 0.1.0